Astley Bridge: History

 Astley Bridge is quite a modern place name and only came into general use during the second half of the 19th century.
 It now refers to the large district in the modern Metropolitan Borough of Bolton, but prior to then it simply meant the bridge over Astley Brook which ran through the lower end of the township of Sharples.

-A Local Board of Health for Astley Bridge was constituted in 1864.
-The District comprised the higher (or detached) portion of Little Bolton and the lower portion of Sharples.
-After the Public Health Act 1875 was passed by Parliament in that year, Astley Bridge Local Board of Health assumed extra duties as an urban sanitary district, although the Local Board's title did not change.
-Following the implementation of the Local Government Act 1894, Astley Bridge Local Board was replaced by an elected urban district council in January 1895 but was dissolved in 1898 under the Bolton, Turton and Westhoughton Extension Act and its powers vested in Bolton County Borough Council.
+Astley Bridge was formerly a chapelry in the parish of Bolton-le-Moors.
+A local board of health for Astley Bridge was constituted in 1864.
+The district comprised the higher (or detached) portion of Little Bolton and the lower portion of Sharples.
+After the Public Health Act 1875 was passed by Parliament in that year, Astley Bridge Local Board of Health assumed extra duties as an urban sanitary district, although the local board's title did not change.
+Following the implementation of the Local Government Act 1894, Astley Bridge Local Board was replaced by an elected urban district council in January 1895.
+In 1894 Astley Bridge became a civil parish, being formed from the part of the parish of Sharples in Astley Bridge Urban District, on 30 September 1898 the parish was abolished and merged with Bolton.
+The urban district was dissolved under the Bolton Turton and Westhoughton Extension Act 1898 (61 & 62 Vict. c. ccxlii) and its powers vested in Bolton County Borough Council.